Selected Policies, Regulations & Procedures

 Copies of the Frederick County Guidelines for the Review and Evaluation of Instructional Materials are found in every school and can be obtained from the Library Media Services supervisor.
 The policy includes the materials selection procedure, the procedure for review of questioned materials, and forms for requesting reconsideration of instructional material.

 Regulation 400-73 provides guidelines for acceptable technology use.
-Use of Internet access in Frederick County public schools is limited to school-related academic activities, and staff members are responsible to ensure appropriate training and supervision of students.
-FCPS cannot control or censor all illegal, defamatory, inaccurate or potentially offensive material that may be available through access to the Internet.
+Use of internet access in Frederick County public schools is limited to school-related academic activities, and staff members are responsible to ensure appropriate training and supervision of students.
+FCPS cannot control or censor all inappropriate content that may be available through access to the internet.

-FCPS has established student data privacy standards in Policy 442 and Regulations 400-96 and 400-20 to ensure student information is protected and students are not used for targeted advertising based on data collected through online services.
+FCPS has established student data privacy standards in Policy 442 and Regulations 400-20 and 400-96 to ensure student information is protected and students are not used for targeted advertising based on data collected through online services.

 Federal law requires school systems that receive assistance under the Elementary and Secondary Education Act of 1965 to provide military recruiters and institutions of higher education, upon request, access to secondary students’ names, addresses and telephone listings.
 The requirement may be waived under the following conditions.